syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ## Custom file provider for the Syncfusion Blazor Fil eManager Component

-To create a custom file provider specific to your needs for the Syncfusion Blazor FileManager component, instead of relying on the predefined providers offered by Syncfusion, you can implement your own.
+You can also create a custom file provider specific to your needs to connect with the Syncfusion Blazor File Manager component, instead of relying on the above listed predefined providers offered by Syncfusion.
 Additionally, you need to ensure that the file actions requests and responses adhere to the same format used in the file system.
-Below are the detailed explanations for each file action, along with links to further information about their request and response parameters.
+Below are the details for each file action, to know more information about their request and response parameters.

 * **Read** – This action is used to read files and directories from the file system.
 It retrieves the list of files and subdirectories in a specified directory.
 Click this [link](https://blazor.syncfusion.com/documentation/file-manager/file-operations#reading-files-and-folders) to know about the request and response parameters of read operations.